 A: Questions about the temporary entry requirement (proof of vaccination or negative COVID test result) should be directed to the Xavier Ticket Office at 513-745-1999.

 A: Yes, please follow the existing Student Domestic Travel Itinerary process for travel within 35 miles.

-A: Hand sanitizer and cleaning stations (paper towels, cleaning solution) will continue to be stocked.
+A: Hand sanitizer and cleaning stations (paper towels, cleaning solution) continue to be stocked.
 The University also continues to maximize fresh air intake and has MERV 13 air filters in place in campus buildings where applicable.